 Social welfare payments and living on a specified island

-People living on islands can face extra expenses travelling to the mainland in order to avail of services.
+People living on islands can face extra expenses travelling to the mainland to avail of services.
+If you are getting one of the social welfare payments listed below and living on certain islands off the coast of Ireland you can get an increase in your social welfare payment (sometimes referred to as an Island Allowance).
 The purpose of the increase is to compensate for the additional costs of living on an island off the coast of Ireland.

-Since March 2005, people getting certain pensions from another EU state are entitled to an increase for living on a specified island.
+People getting certain pensions from another EU state are entitled to an increase for living on a specified island.

 Rules